Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Maret 2025 06.23.56 UTC
+- WIB: Jumat, 7 Maret 2025 08.55.53 UTC
-- WITA: Jumat, 7 Maret 2025 07.23.56 UTC
+- WITA: Jumat, 7 Maret 2025 09.55.53 UTC
-- WIT: Jumat, 7 Maret 2025 08.23.56 UTC
+- WIT: Jumat, 7 Maret 2025 10.55.53 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: nature
+Kategori: inspirational